MacDue/Mank-Spec/spec/expressions.md

 Bind = identifier, [TypeAnnotation] ;
 ```

-Given these definitions and a instance of `Example`
+Given these definitions and an instance of `Example`
 ```mank
 pod Other {
   apple: f64